lsst-dm/pipetask-plot-navigator/README.md

 ## Usage

+I believe all necessary packages to run this should be in the shared stack.

 Clone this repo, then from the repo directory, run
 ```
 panel serve dashboard.py --port 12345  # your favorite port number